brookisme/gitnb/README.md

 <a name='quick'></a>
 #### QUICK START:

 This quick-start is just an example.
-It looks long (due to bash-output) but its quick: 2 minute tops.
+It looks long (due to bash-output) but its quick: 1-2 minutes tops.

 A. INITIALIZE GIT REPO